MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/refactor-adabas-aks-content.md

 Software AG provides a popular 4GL mainframe platform that's based on the Natural programming language and the Adabas database.

-There are two patterns that allow you to run Adabas & Natural applications on Azure: [rehost and refactor](/azure/cloud-adoption-framework/migrate/azure-best-practices/contoso-migration-overview#migration-patterns).
+Two of the cloud rationalization patterns allow you to run Adabas & Natural applications on Azure: [rehost and refactor](/azure/cloud-adoption-framework/digital-estate/5-rs-of-rationalization).
 This article describes how to refactor an application by using containers that are managed in AKS.
-For more information, see [Container-based approach](#container-based-approach), later in this article.
+For more information, see [Container-based approach](#container-based approach), later in this article.

 ### Potential use cases